 We recommend that you are careful and not propagate this at work unless you are absolutely sure there will be no issue.
 Certainly, we donít recommend sharing it during working time.

 How many people did you say you wanted me to talk to?

 How many do you feel like reaching out to?
 Do what you can which feels wise to you without overdoing it.
 If you knew you could affect the outcome of this election if you talked 10, 20, or 30 people, would you do it?
 How many do you feel you might be able to talk to you?

 Whatís this about calling people back in November to get them to the polls?

 Yes, this is crucial.
 If you are able to, please call every person whom you spoke with and you have time to call and remind them to send in their ballot to vote or get to the polls.
 It's good to do this a week before or as soon as voting is possible in your state.
 Offer help in finding the location of the polls or find help for a ride to the polls if you are able if they have not mailed their ballot.

 What else can I do to support the people with whom Iíve talked?

 Along with reminding people to register to vote, to send in their absentee ballots in the mail early or make a plan get to the polls, if you have the bandwidth, offer help in indentifying the polling location or a ride to the polls if relevant if you have the energy. if there's space in your calendar, create weekly or monthly voter team meetings for supporting each other.

 What else can I do?

-Talk to organizations which are interested in educating voters and welcome them to use the Vote with the Facts! materials.
+If time permits, talk to organizations which are interested in educating voters and welcome them to use the Vote with the Facts materials.